dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_2_Accessing_Digitalcoind_with_Java.md

 ### Make an RPC Call

-You'll find that the `BitcoindRpcClient` provides most of the functionality that can be accessed through `digitalcoin-cli` or other RPC methods, using the same method names, but in camelCase.
+You'll find that the `DigitalcoindRpcClient` provides most of the functionality that can be accessed through `digitalcoin-cli` or other RPC methods, using the same method names, but in camelCase.

 For example, to execute the `getmininginfo` command to get the block information and the difficulty on the network, you should use the `getMiningInfo()` method:
 ```java